skip to main content

 *Daily value not established.

-Other Ingredients: Extra virgin olive oil, gelatin, glycerin, safflower oil, beeswax, palm oil, purified water, acacia gum, maltodextrin, annatto color.
+Other Ingredients: Extra virgin olive oil, gelatin, glycerin, sunflower oil, beeswax, purified water, palm oil, acacia gum, maltodextrin, annatto color

 Warnings